LuisPHenriques/DataWarehouseMastersProject/README.md

 [Cátia Teixeira](https://github.com/crdsteixeira) | [Rojan Aslani](https://github.com/RojanAsl) | [Miguel Veloso](https://github.com/cmiguelsv) | [Luís Henriques](https://github.com/LuisPHenriques)

+A data warehouse, an infrastructure to store data, was created with 2 stars - information from several tables combined into two tables with different purposes - and a sales cube - aggregated sales by month or customer segment given frequent queries made -, to store data from an online retail store.
+This data was retrieved from Kaggle.

 ## Implementation

 This was built using PostgreSQL, pgAdmin 4, Pentaho PDI, and PowerBI, in order to create a data warehouse from scratch, considering the dataset chosen.